generation-org/JS/JS-02 - Declare and Use Functions/README.md

 A student has a perfect grade if their score is 11.
 Add on to your function to print out "Perfect" for a score of 11.

-## Additional
-Help out your classmates if you finish early.